-In general, if a family receives a tuition assistance award, they can expect to receive a similar award for their student’s time at Mirman as long as there are no additional changes to a family’s financial position.
+In general, if a family receives a tuition assistance award, they can expect to receive a similar award for their student’s time at Mirman as long as there are no significant changes to a family’s financial position.

-In some cases, a one year award may be given due to a significant limited circumstance (i.e. job loss).
-A one year award will be clearly denoted in your tuition assistance notification.
+In some cases, a one-year award may be given due to a significant limited circumstance (i.e. job loss).
+A one-year award will be clearly denoted in your tuition assistance notification.

 What is covered by Tuition Assistance?